What is the legal definition of domestic violence in Michigan?

 This section defines domestic violence for the purposes of getting a domestic relationship personal protection order (“PPO”).

 A judge can issue a domestic relationship PPO when the judge believes that a current or former spouse, someone with whom you have a child in common, someone you are/were dating, or someone who lives/lived in the same household as you may commit any of the following acts:

-- Injuring, killing, torturing, neglecting (or threatening to injure, kill, torture, or neglect) an animal in which you have an ownership interest, with the intent to cause you mental distress or to exert control over you; or
+- injuring, killing, torturing, neglecting, or threatening to do so to an animal in which you have an ownership interest, with the intent to cause you mental distress or to exert control over you; or

 - any other specific act or behavior that interferes with your personal liberty or that causes a reasonable fear of violence.1